Last Updated: 10 December 2019

 Our primary means of contacting you is electronic, such as via email and SMS.
 As a business with services that are primarily provided online, we have inferred your consent to communicate electronically.
 You can withdraw this consent by using the unsubscribe facility in these messages or by providing us with written notice.
 Where you have provided a phone number, we may also contact you by phone.

-A “cookie” is a small text file that is placed on your hard disk by a Web server.
+A “cookie” is a small text file that is placed on your computer by a Web server.
 Cookies contain information that can later be read by a Web server in the domain that issued the cookie to you.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to use other interactive features of our website and services that depend on cookies, and some advertising preferences that are dependent on cookies may not be able to be respected.
 If you choose to accept cookies, you also have the ability to later delete cookies that you have accepted.
 If you chose to delete cookies, any settings and preferences, including advertising preferences, controlled by those cookies will be deleted and may need to be recreated.

-Our websites may contain electronic images known as “web beacons” – sometimes called single-pixel gifs – that may be used to assist in delivering cookies on our sites and allow us to count users who have visited those pages and to deliver other services.
+Our websites or partners' websites may contain electronic images known as “web beacons” – sometimes called single-pixel gifs – that may be used to assist in delivering cookies on our sites and allow us to count users who have visited those pages and to deliver other services.

 Finally, we may work with other companies that advertise on our website to place their web beacons on our sites in order to allow us to gather statistics and better target advertisements on our website that may result in a purchase or other action on the advertiser’s site.